 This is the first build that I designed using 3D modelling software instead of just building straight out of my head, so I was really looking forward to getting stuck in knowing that all my measurements were going to be 100% correct.
 I also knew that there weren’t going to be any surprises when it came to material quantity so I was able to get everything required for the build in one go… heaven!

-This wood pergola build does have accompanying woodwork plans that illustrate and explain each step clearly and in a way that is easy to follow if you are a beginner.
-Exact measurements are included and there are even illustrations showing how to measure the most basic of cuts.
-Check the plans out here if you’re interested.
+This pergola build does have accompanying woodwork plans that illustrate and explain each step clearly and in a way that is easy to follow if you are a beginner.
+Exact measurements are included and there are plenty of illustrations.
+You can download the plans using the button below if you’re interested – they are free!

 Finished wood pergola, view from an angle